ocaml-flambda/flambda-backend/jane/doc/extensions/unboxed-types/null.md

 type ('a : value) or_null : value_or_null
 ```

-With-kinds will allow `'a or_null` to mode-cross the same way that
+The with-kinds feature allows `'a or_null` to mode-cross the same way that
 `'a` does -- this permits, e.g. `int or_null` to still be subject to
 optimizations around immediates.